My Experience with Intermittent Fasting

 For me, this has so far proven to be the ideal diet.
 It may not be for you, but then again, you won’t know until you try.
 (Again, PLEASE talk to your doctor before you actually try any fasting!)

-#Intro This page contains notes I’ve made on the ocarinas from Mountain Ocarinas (and yes, that pun was
+This page contains notes I’ve made on the ocarinas from Mountain Ocarinas (and yes, that pun was very intentional).
+I plan to expand this in the

 In early June, I got a new keyboard: the ErgoDox EZ.
 It’s mechanical, but I’ve had mechanical keyboards before.
 I can swap out the mechanical